livvyton/livvyton/README.md

 Data analyst living in Berlin, originally from New Zealand.

-- 🔭 I’m upskilling online and looking for a full-time job
+- 🔭 Currently working at Infarm 🌱🌱
 - 🌱 I’m learning to use NLTK library for sentiment analysis
 - 💬 Ask me about anything from music recommendations to any of my projects :)
 - 😄 Pronouns: she/her